SvenMichaelKlose/tunix/src/desktop/README.md

-# Ultimem boot menu and file manager
+# Ingle desktop

-This is the program that'll be started by src/flashboot.
+This program is launched by "flashboot".
-It's supposed to become a "Norton Commander"–style file manager to move and copy files across floppy/SD2IEC, tape and the Ultimem's Flash ROM.